mking/flask-uwsgi/README.md

     sudo ln -sf /etc/nginx/sites-available/flask-uwsgi /etc/nginx/sites-enabled
     sudo service nginx reload

 Next, check that the app is reachable through Nginx.
-Visit http://flask-uwsgi.ubuntu.local.

-If you make a change to the app (or to the uWSGI config), reload uWSGI to pick up the changes.
+You should be able to visit http://flask-uwsgi.ubuntu.local.

+Congratulations!
+You have deployed an app to uWSGI + Nginx.

+Code reloading
+---
+You can reload code (or reload the uWSGI config) by sending the HUP signal to uWSGI.

     sudo service flask-uwsgi reload

-This sends the HUP signal to uWSGI.

 References
 ---